rishi1999/chaotic-click/README.md

 ### Setup

 Create a new bookmark in your favorite web browser.
-Copy all the code from click.js and paste it into the URL field of the new bookmark you are creating.
+In the URL field, type `javascript: `, and then copy all the code from click.js and paste it after that.

 ### Usage